-I had an email from Merill last week that shared an easy way to make perfect, fluffy scrambled eggs in the oven that I just had to try.
-They turned out great (all of us actually preferred them to how I normally cook them in a frying pan) and I have her permission to share the recipe with you (thank you Merill!).
+I had an email from Merill last week sharing this neat recipe and I just had to try it out.
+They turned out great (all of us actually preferred this method compared to how I normally prepare them in a frying pan) and I have her permission to share these instructions with you (thank you Merill!).

 Large eggs (12)

 1 TBS butter

 - Grease a 9×13 casserole dish well with butter (including sides).

 - Whisk eggs together in a large bowl until yolks are broken then add milk, whisk until well blended.
 Pour mixture into casserole dish, season well with salt and pepper, then set dish on middle rack in preheated oven.

 - When they begin to set (after cooking for about 10 minutes), take a spatula and push the mixture side to side to scramble them (you’ll notice the edges are where they first start cooking), make sure to scrape the bottom and sides well.
 Continue cooking for approximately another 15 minutes, stirring every 5 minutes or so to scramble as they really start setting up.

 - Once they’re done, remove from heat and serve.